Trump's remarks came a day before the Fed was set to announce its next decision on interest rates.Politicsread more

 In a tweet, Trump said that he and Xi "had a very good telephone conversation," and that "our respective teams will begin talks prior to our meeting."Politicsread more

 A Bloomberg News report Tuesday morning said the White House had looked at such a move in February.Marketsread more

 The order for 200 737 Max jets from British Airways parent IAG was a vote of confidence for Boeing's beleaguered aircraft following two fatal crashes.Airlinesread more

 On Monday, it was reported that Google — which makes the Android operating system that Huawei uses in its handsets — has suspended the transfer of hardware, software or technical services to Huawei except what's available via open source.

-The world's second-largest smartphone player by market share currently uses the Google-developed Android mobile operating system for its handsets and Microsoft's Windows for its laptops and tablets.
+In addition to using the Android mobile operating system for handsets, Huawei uses Microsoft Windows for its laptops and tablets.

-Richard Yu, the CEO of Huawei's consumer division, told German publication Die Welt in a recent interview, that the company had a back-up operating system, if for some reason, it was blocked from using American-made software.
+Richard Yu, the CEO of Huawei's consumer division, told German publication Die Welt in a recent interview, that the company has a back-up operating system, in case it's blocked from using U.S.-made software.